PauHPMCBR/LolDamageCalculator/README.md

 And finally, "AbilityType", "DamageType" and "RunePath" are just enums.

-## How to create new Champions
-(to do)

 ## Imperfections the program has
 Although this program is a very faithful recreation on what happens exactly in game, there are some things that can't be taken into account (or are very difficult).
 Most of them are very slight issues that can just be ignored, tho.
 - Mana cost is not taken into account.
 - All healing and movement speed is ignored (irrelevant for damage calculations.
 Well, except for Hecarim...)
-- Lucian needs to have the variable "useAutosBetweenAbilities" (located in SimulationManager and BuildTester) set to true for max DPS, because of the passive.
-More champion exclusive exceptions may appear in the future and may need more variables like this one.
+- Crit chance is programmed as a 5 auto cycle.
+For example, with 40%, it is {CCNNN} (C for crit, N for no crit).
+Therefore, a single crit cloak / zeal doesn't do anything right now (only works in steps of 20%).
 - Sudden impact doesn't check if an ability is a dash (will assume it always is).
 - Abilities don't have a CC boolean.
 This means things that have a special effect when an ability applies CC will always/never be taken into account (Evenshroud always applies the 10% more damage, Spear of Shojin will increase ability haste equally...)
-- Crit chance is programmed as a 5 auto cycle.
-For example, with 40%, it is {CCNNN} (C for crit, N for no crit).
-Therefore, a single crit cloak / zeal doesn't do anything right now (only works in steps of 20%).

 ## Things planned to do
 In parallel to adding new champions, these are the things planned to implement, in order of priority: